Ceici92/CeciliasPortofolio/content/posts/post2.md

 ---
-title: "Post2"
+title: "Street AR"
 date: 2021-05-11T19:46:48+02:00
 draft: false
 image: "img/StreetAR.png"

 ---

-Street AR: Augment Art
+### Augmented Street Art

-As a transversal project during my master 2 in Virtual and Augmented Reality, I teamed-up with another student, and we created an AR application around a fresco:
+As a transversal project during my master 2 in Virtual and Augmented Reality, I teamed-up with another student, and we created an AR application dedicated to one fresco.

 {{< gallery-slider dir="img/StreetAR/Diaporama/" width="907px" height="510px" >}}